Find a dog trainer

 Training your dog is a vital part of responsible dog ownership.
 Not only does it give your dog important mental stimulation, but it's also a great way to get to know each other.

 We recommend using reward-based training to motivate and teach your dog from an early age.
 Taking your dog to training classes will help you understand how your dog learns and will also give your dog the chance to develop important social skills.

 How to find a dog trainer

 Anyone can call themselves a dog trainer, even if they don't have the appropriate knowledge and skills.
 It's important to find a good trainer, as some training methods can be harmful or cause your dog to develop behavioural problems.

 The Animal Behaviour and Training Council (ABTC) sets and oversees standards of professional competence and animal welfare during training and behaviour therapy.

 ABTC-registered animal training instructors have been assessed as having the right skills, knowledge and experience to support you and your pet.
 These professionals will teach you how to train your dog ethically and in a way that meets your dog's welfare needs.

 What to look for in a good training class

-- Class size – the APDT (UK) recommends no more than 8 puppies in a class with an instructor and 1 assistant.
+The APDT (UK) recommends no more than 8 puppies in a class with an instructor and 1 assistant.

-- Tailored for the individual – dogs are motivated by different things and progress at different rates.
+Dogs are motivated by different things and progress at different rates.
 Does the class allow dogs to feel relaxed before participating in activities?